 I just love using seasons to inspire activities for the kids.
-Today we had fun with some spring fine motor play.
+Today we had fun with some spring fine motor play by making these simple button flowers.
 Simple is usually my aim for these activities as they usually result in easy setup as well as more interest from the kids.

 To make these cute button flowers you will need the following supplies:

 - chenille craft stems – we used brown and yellow

 Cut the yellow craft stems in half and twist 2 halves around a stem; this will anchor each “branch” to the base.
 If necessary, fold the brown craft stem in a circle to fit your vase or container of choice.
 This will help the flower or tree remain upright.